 Benjamin Moore Wythe Blue HC-143

-Wythe Blue is another blue/green/gray blend, but it is more in the light/medium range, so it has a bit more depth than Rainwashed, which means the colour might fight off the gray of the afternoon a bit better.
+Wythe Blue is another blue-green-gray blend, but it’s more in the light-medium range with more depth than Rainwashed.
+This means that it could fight off the gray afternoon light a bit better.

 Benjamin Moore Gray Wisp 1570

-Gray Wisp is on the border of ‘colour and neutral’ when in it comes to an east facing room.
-In the morning the green/blue of it will be soft and soothing.
-In the afternoon the gray in it will come up a bit more, but can be shifted with the right interior lighting plan.
+Gray Wisp is on the border of ‘colour and neutral’ when it comes to east-facing rooms.
+In the morning the green-blue of it will be soft and soothing.
+In the afternoon the gray in it will come up a bit more but can be shifted with the right interior lighting plan.

 Benjamin Moore Fernwood Green 2145-40

 Fernwood Green is just a PRETTY green with a country vibe.
-It has a subtle warmth to it that holds itself well in the afternoon light.
+It has a subtle warmth that holds itself well in the afternoon light.

 Benjamin Moore Caribbean Teal 2123-20

 I am a BIG fan of Caribbean Teal.
-It is just this lovely medium toned mix of blue/green with a touch of gray to calm it down.
-It adds richness and warmth to a room just via it’s depth.
+It’s a medium-toned mix of blue-green with a touch of gray to calm it down.
+It adds richness and warmth to a room just via its depth.

 Sherwin Williams Grassland SW-6163

-Now that covers the slightly more colourful end of things – without going too far one way or another.
-However, for those of you who are so inclined…
+The above ideas cover the slightly more colourful end of things – without going too far one way or another.
+Now, for those of you who are so inclined…

-The Best Neutral Paint Colours With Decent Undertones
+The Best Neutral Paint Colours for an East-Facing Room

-Not everyone wants colour, and I find that MOST of my e-design clients are wanting neutrals on their walls, which brings me to another question that I’m often asked…
+Not everyone wants colour, and I find that MOST of my E-Design clients want neutrals on their walls – regardless of their exposures.
+Which brings me to another question that I’m often asked…

-‘Do I have to paint my east/west facing room a colour – can I paint it gray, beige or gray?’
+‘Do I HAVE to paint my east or west-facing room a colour?
+Can’t I paint it gray, beige or gray?’

 Of course you can, you can do whatever the heck ya want!
-However, keep in mind that the more neutral it is (the less ‘colour’ it has in it and the more beige/gray it looks) the more drab it might feel at the ‘shaded’ time of day.
+Just keep in mind, the more neutral your paint colour is (the less ‘colour’ it has in it and the more beige-gray it looks) the drabber it might look at the ‘shaded’ time of day.

-Look for neutrals that have atleast a WEEEE willy wink (super technical term) of colour in them to at least off-set those shadows a bit!
+I recommend looking for neutrals that have at least a WEEEE willy wink (super technical term) of colour in them to off-set those shadows a bit.
 You’ll also want to make sure that your interior lighting is sufficient to help balance those gray shades off a bit.

 Clockwise starting at the top left